 It’s raucous, it’s loud, it’s standing room only, and it’s one of the best places to throw down in New Orleans.
-This casual, petite Frenchmen Street venue has no cover (but there is a drink minimum, and the bar is cash-only).
-Traditional jazz, modern jazz, blues and funk — you’ll find it all at the Spotted Cat.
+This casual, petite Frenchmen Street venue doles out traditional jazz, modern jazz, blues, and funk.
 If things get too hot and crowded, just step outside with your drink for a breather — chances are, you’ll find a brass band playing on the street.

 Three Muses (536 Frenchmen St.)